Roadrunner SMB

 Parameter Description

-VpcId Your VPC ID
+VpcId Your VPC ID (selector in the CloudFormation console)

 Parameter Default Description